Overview of Type 2 Diabetes

-The results showed that both the groups had improved glycemic and lipid control by the end of 22 weeks, and there was a 43% reduction in the dose requirement of diabetic medication in a low vegan diet group whereas the ADA group showed a 26% reduction.
-However, the improvements were found to be greater with a low-fat vegan diet.
+The results showed that both groups had improved glycemic and lipid control by the end of 22 weeks, and there was a 43% reduction in the dose requirement of diabetic medication in a low vegan diet group.
+In contrast, the ADA group showed a 26% reduction.
+However, the improvements were more significant with a low-fat vegan diet.

-57 Pregnant women with gestational diabetes mellitus at 24–28 weeks‐of‐gestation were enrolled in the study to determine the positive effects of probiotics on glucose metabolism.
-They were divided into two groups were one (n=28) group received probiotic supplements containing Bifidobacterium and Lactobacillus, and the other group (n=29) was randomized to receive a placebo treatment daily for around four weeks.
+57 Pregnant women with gestational diabetes mellitus at 24–28 weeks of gestation were enrolled in the study to determine the positive effects of probiotics on glucose metabolism.
+They were divided into two groups: one (n=28) group received probiotic supplements containing Bifidobacterium and Lactobacillus, and the other group (n=29) was randomized to receive a placebo treatment daily for around four weeks.
 Primary outcome measures included evaluating mean differences in insulin resistance, fasting insulin and fasting plasma glucose between the two groups.
-Secondary outcomes measures included evaluating changes in maternal weight after the intervention.
+Secondary outcome measures included evaluating changes in maternal weight after the intervention.

-The results showed significant improvement in metabolic parameters in the probiotic group after randomization when compared with the placebo group, including fasting plasma glucose, fasting plasma insulin mean difference and homeostatic model assessment for insulin resistance.
+The results showed significant improvement in metabolic parameters in the probiotic group after randomization compared with the placebo group, including fasting plasma glucose, fasting plasma insulin mean difference, and homeostatic model assessment for insulin resistance.

-3. A recent study found that diabetic retinopathy and related blindness and vision impairment have been increasing steadily around the world, despite a focus on glycemic control.
+3. A recent study found that diabetic retinopathy and related blindness and vision impairment have been increasing steadily worldwide, despite a focus on glycemic control.
 Renal failure and degeneration also showed no improvements.
 This is despite the increased focus on glycemic control, now supported by an assortment of clinical guidelines.

 4. In a review, Mayo Clinic researchers found that tight glycemic control was generally not supported by the literature; it didn’t lower the risk of progression to dialysis, renal transplant, blindness, neuropathy, all-cause mortality, or stroke.
-Further, tight glycemic control in the frail elderly can actually cause dementia and hypoglycemia and can create in addition to treat episodes of neuropathy.
+Further, tight glycemic control in the frail elderly can cause dementia and hypoglycemia and create episodes of neuropathy in addition to treatment.
 [8,9] While drugs can normalize glucose numbers, this strategy fails to stem the tide of diabetes complications.
-Research indicates that diet-based approaches have better successful outcomes, such as omega-3 fatty acid interventions that successfully reduced retinopathy.
+Research indicates that diet-based approaches have better outcomes, such as omega-3 fatty acid interventions that successfully reduce retinopathy.

 At least for a few patients, nutrition and exercise interventions may outperform medications.
-For example, in one Danish study, decrease in Glucose-lowering drugs was attained by 47 participants (73.5percent ) in the Lifestyle group compared to just nine participants with improvements (26.4percent ) in the standard care group.
-The intervention consisted of an aerobic training program Together with a diet for attaining a BMI of less than 25.6 In a different study, participants with poor glycemic control who undertook a multidisciplinary lifestyle regimen enjoyed significant improvements in A1c, BMI, waist circumference, and blood pressure up to two years following the study.
+For example, in one Danish study, 47 participants (73.5 percent) in the Lifestyle group) attained a decrease in Glucose-lowering drugs, compared to just nine participants with improvements (26.4 percent) in the standard care group.
+The intervention consisted of an aerobic training program and a diet for attaining a BMI of less than 25.6.
+In a different study, participants with poor glycemic control who undertook a multidisciplinary lifestyle regimen enjoyed significant improvements in A1c, BMI, waist circumference, and blood pressure up to two years following the study.

-Diabetes can be reversed by Functional Medicine (FM) approach with dietary and lifestyle modifications.
+Diabetes can be reversed by the Functional Medicine (FM) approach with dietary and lifestyle modifications.
 Intervention strategies like functional medicine can be used to meet the metabolic goals and individual preferences of the person suffering from diabetes.
 Functional medicine for diabetes care focuses on identifying and treating the etiologies behind the disease by addressing the root causes.
 Functional medicine has shown success in reversing diabetes and many other health-related issues.
-It uses food as a first-line treatment to control and bring down the levels of glycemic indices, in diabetes.
-Functional medicine can be also be used as a complementary therapy to conventional diabetes treatment.
+It uses food as a first-line treatment to control and bring down glycemic indices in diabetes.
+Functional medicine can also be used as a complementary therapy to conventional diabetes treatment.
 However, further exploration of the interface between functional medicine and conventional diabetes management is warranted.